tjasika/An-Useless-Weather-App/README.md

-# An Useless Weather App ⛅
+# The Useless Weather App ⛅
 This project is a simple weather app mockup.
 It doesn't fetch real weather data — instead, it displays a loading animation and a static message.
 The main goal of this project was to practice and improve my skills in JavaScript, HTML, and CSS, while also getting hands-on experience running a basic server with Node.js.